-If you're interested in applying, download and complete:
+If you're interested in applying for assistance with spay/neuter costs, download and complete:

 Rhoda's Fund & Papa's Pups FAQ